Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 This resource is explicitly intended for health professionals only and makes no claims regarding preventing or treating COVID-19.
 Members of the public should consult with their health professional before undertaking any nutritional regimen.

-Scientists are working furiously to uncover effective approaches to combat this novel coronavirus.
-The American Nutrition Association (ANA) recognizes the importance of personalized nutrition to support our physical, mental, and emotional resilience.
+Scientists are working around the clock to develop effective approaches to combat this novel coronavirus.
+Several effective vaccines have been developed as of February 2021.
+Health experts continue to emphasize the importance of hygiene, physical distancing, mask use, and reduced travel, especially due to recent mutations of the SARS-CoV-2 virus.
+Researchers continue to explore anti-viral therapies and more vaccine trials are underway.
+The American Nutrition Association (ANA) recognizes the importance of personalized nutrition to support our physical, mental, emotional, and immune resilience.

-At the moment, the nutritional strategies to deal with this infection are only supportive.
-In the absence of large-scale and long-term data, there is insufficient understanding of the subtle differences of specific nutrients on outcomes for individuals and populations.
-This task force of ANA nutrition scientists and clinicians has gathered to share collective expertise towards the potential supportive role of personalized nutrition during this challenging time for our society and our healthcare systems.
+Nutritional strategies to deal with SARS-CoV-2 continue to be investigated - many are supportive and some interventions have been shown to reduce symptom severity.
+In the absence of large-scale and long-term data, we must exercise caution regarding the impacts of specific interventions on outcomes for individuals and populations.
+This task force of ANA nutrition scientists and clinicians has gathered to share collective expertise regarding the potential supportive role of personalized nutrition during this challenging time for our society and our healthcare systems.

 Coronaviruses are a large family of RNA viruses that cause a variety of diseases.
 They are characterized by the Spike proteins (Spro) on their surfaces known as the corona for which they are named.
 Seven coronaviruses have been identified to date.
 Coronaviruses like this novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) replicate by a unique process, summarized below.
 This presents potential targets for the discovery of effective therapies.
 (Source, Source)